neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 <!--

+When using AI to write code, consider the following best practices:

 1. **Start simple**: Begin with a basic code snippet to gauge the AI's capabilities and limitations before building on it.
 2. **Be specific**: Provide clear and precise instructions to the AI to minimize miscommunication and incorrect assumptions.
 3. **Be patient**: Expect occasional slow response times and minor issues while using AI tools in their early stages.
 4. **Iterate**: Refine the AI-generated code to improve its quality and functionality progressively.
-5. **Leverage context**: Take advantage of the AI's working memory to maintain a holistic understanding of the code, leading to smarter results.
-The less it has to remember the better job it tends to do.
+5. **Leverage context**: Try not to exceed the AI's working memory to help it better understand all parts of the code, leading to smarter results.

 -->
 ---